Attending An Auction With The Intent To Buy – And What Happened Next

 I have always been a big fan of Fabergé’s work, and was thus very happy to see a moon phase “egg clock” included in the auction.
 Interestingly, I had seen parts of this masterpiece in two workshops back in the day: the movement, of course, in Paul Gerber’s Zurich workshop, and the incredible shell during a tour of workmaster Victor Mayer’s workshop in Pforzheim.

 The inspiration of this piece reaches back into the “egg” history of Fabergé.
-Completed in 2001, only a limited edition of twelve pieces was crafted.
-Victor Mayer’s craftsmen needed eighteen months to complete the egg made of gold, onyx, rock crystal, and rose quartz.
+Completed in 2001, only a limited edition of 12 pieces was crafted.
+Victor Mayer’s craftsmen needed 18 months to complete the egg made of gold, onyx, rock crystal, and rose quartz.
 The body of the egg is embellished with hand-applied guilloche gold topped off by translucent light blue enamel.